9 Timeless Habits That Elevate You as a Dentist (Before You Even Speak)

 2. Let Your Style Reflect Your Standards

-Your white coat doesn’t have to be the only thing that defines you.
+Your white coat is not the only thing that defines you.

-What you wear signals how much care you bring to the details.
+What you wear signals how much you value detail.

-It reflects how you see yourself—and how others begin to see you.
+It shapes how you see yourself — and how others begin to see you.

 Try this: